allenai/genesys/README.md

 ```
 The download link for babyLM evaluation data: https://files.osf.io/v1/resources/ad7qg/providers/osfstorage/66358ec34664da20a0ed6acc/?zip=evaluation_data

 Notice that everytime you change your DATA_DIR, you may need to reinstall it, and remember DO NOT INSTALL peft which may cause errors.

-Supported tasks: https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks, specially, babyLM tasks are: "blimp_filtered","blimp_supplement"
+Supported tasks: https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks, specially, babyLM tasks are: "blimp_filtered","blimp_supplement".

-## Hints
+## Hints for running evolution

 Better separate the design nodes and verification nodes, design checkers need to use GPUs, so may cause conflicts.
 It is recommended to deploy few design nodes and many verification nodes as design nodes are mostly bounded by CPU and API rate limits.